Japan’s New Plastic Dissolves in Seawater (and Boosts Soil Health)

 Could this really solve plastic pollution?

-It’s not a silver bullet.
+I genuinely think so, but I like this idea a lot more than the average person I feel like.
 We still need to reduce plastic consumption overall, improve recycling, and rethink packaging systems.

-But PHAmix offers something rare: a fail-safe material for situations where plastic pollution is hardest to control…like fishing gear lost at sea, or plastic blowing into waterways from landfills.
+But these plastics offer something rare: a fail-safe material for situations where plastic pollution is hardest to control, like fishing gear lost at sea, or plastic blowing into waterways from landfills.

 Imagine if every six-pack ring, fishing net, and snack wrapper was made of a material that wouldn’t choke a turtle or end up as microplastics in the food chain.